jpolskicom/vue-vaLittle/README.md

   regex:'/^([a-zA-Z _-]+)$/'
 ```
 ### Callback
-Test by custom function.
-In this example I pass through 'v' vaLittle's this. 'v.formData' is form object with inputs values.
+Test by custom function.At this example I pass through 'v' vaLittle's this. 'v.formData' is form object with inputs values.
 Example:
 ```
-callback:(vltlThis) => {
+callback:(v) => {

   // check if input is not empty if (!v.required(v.formData.name)) {